About the Area

 About Kawartha Lakes City & Area

-The area has many beautiful lakes and charming towns dotting its countryside with a myriad of activities and attractions.
-There are over 250 lakes and rivers in the region as well as five provincial parks.
+The Kawartha Lakes area has many beautiful lakes and charming towns dotting its countryside with a myriad of activities and attractions.

-Coboconk is approximately 2 hours drive from Toronto and a half hour from Lindsay.
+Settled in 1851, the name Coboconk is an anglicism of an indigenous word which signifies “where the gulls nest”.
+It is approximately 2 hours drive from Toronto and a half hour from Lindsay.

 Nicknamed “The Jewel of the Kawarthas” Fenelon Falls was incorporated in 1874.